 Safer York Partnership and North Yorkshire Community Safety Partnership hold the responsibility for strategic governance of Domestic Abuse across the City and County.
 The York Domestic Abuse Local Partnership Board (DALPB), which reports to the Safer York Partnership and is chaired by the Director of Public Health, is responsible for ensuring the local governance and effective partnership working of local services in relation to domestic abuse.
 The DALPB leads on ensuring that local services meet the needs of victims and survivors of domestic abuse via a number of multi-agency sub-groups including a Domestic Abuse Joint Commissioning Group, a MARAC and MATAC steering group and a White Ribbon Accreditation sub-group.
 The DALPB is responsible for the effective delivery of the Safe Accommodation Strategy, a copy of which is available at the bottom of this page.

 Further information regarding domestic abuse is available at the City of York Council website.

 In an emergency

-In an emergency or if your safety is threatened, always call the police on 999.
+If someone is immediate danger or your safety is threatened, call North Yorkshire Police on 999.

 York & North Yorks Safe Accommodation Strategy